DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 * librte_cfgfile: In order to allow for longer names and values, the value of macros CFG_NAME_LEN and CFG_NAME_VAL will be increased.
   Most likely, the new values will be 64 and 256, respectively.

+* librte_port: Macros to access the packet meta-data stored within the packet buffer will be adjusted to cover the packet mbuf structure as well, as currently they are able to access any packet buffer location except the packet mbuf structure.